-At Victoria Road Dental Clinic, we provide a full range of general dental treatments at our High Street Clinic in Ruislip Manor.
+At the Victoria Road Dental Clinic and Facial Aesthetics, we provide a full range of general dental treatments at our High Street Clinic in Ruislip Manor.
 Sometimes referred to as everyday dentistry, we offer a comprehensive range of treatments covering preventative and restorative dentistry.
 These include oral hygiene, restorative fillings, dental crowns, dental bridges, teeth whitening, gum disease, dentures maintenance, teeth extractions and root canal surgery.
 Due to our warm friendly dental team, we are particularly successful with those patients with dental phobias.
 Our philosophy is to provide flexible dental care that is both exceptional and affordable.

 With fixed price examinations, we aim to ensure that our dental examinations are affordable and thorough.
 This allows us to determine the true level of your oral health and consider your dental concerns.
 Our team of experts will discuss any current dental problems you may be experiencing and subsequently conduct a thorough check of the face and oral cavity.
 We may use a variety of different investigative procedures during the examination process, including digital x-rays, vitality testing and digital cameras.
 This helps us to form accurate diagnoses and communicate any findings with you in a simple and informative manner.